 In the initial stages of the installation process, the Huck gun engages & pulls on the pin, whilst the nose assembly is forced down the collar.
 Progressively the tool, swages the collar into the grooves of the harder steel pin.
 The pin and swaged collar are now combined to maximise metal-on-metal contact so, unlike a nut and bolt, it cannot work loose.
 The tensile strength of the Huck bolt is dictated by the number of grooves that are filled.

-Huck structural rivets are installed differently to Huck bolts however the vibration resistant solution is the same.
-The rivet's body (wider section of the rivet) is inserted through a drilled hole and the protruding pin tail, along with its associated cap is subsequently pulled up with a riveting gun.
-This process results in the body deforming on the blind side and locking itself into place by either (1) compresses & bulges.
-(2) broadening of the body.
-(3) Compresses and splits into a propeller shape blind–side anchor.
-All processes results in the rivet & its pin tail interlocking with the material, its this interlocking process that makes structural rivets different from standard rivets.
+Huck structural rivets are installed differently to Huck bolts, however the vibration resistant end solution is the same.
+Rivet's body (wide section) is inserted through a drilled hole, whilst the protruding pin tail, along with its associated cap is subsequently pulled up with a riveting gun.
+This process results in the body deforming on the blind side & locking into place.
+The rivet's body & the pin cap have now interlocked with the material, its this interlocking process that makes structural rivets different from standard rivets.

-The body of the rivet is compressed, causing it to fold, bulge and form a bulb against the material.
+The body of the rivet collapses by the pin cap, causing it to compress and bulge, resulting in a bulb against the material.

-Body of the rivet is broaden when the head of the pintail is pulled up, causing the body to expand against the material.
+Body of the rivet is widened when the cap of the pin is pulled up, resulting in the body expanding against the material.

-Slotted body rivet compresses and splits into a propeller shape blind–side anchor, ideal for lightweight material.
+Slotted body rivet folds and split into a propeller shape blind–side anchor, ideal for lightweight material.

-These two brands of structural rivets have many similar characteristics with the same results.
-The takeaway difference is Magna-Lok® does NOT require a special nose piece tip to be installed correctly, unlike the Monobolt® which REQUIRES a special nose tip.
+These different brands of structural rivets have many different characteristics however they have same end result.
+The takeaway difference is Magna-Lok does not require a special structural nose tip to be installed correctly, unlike the Monobolt which requires a special nose tip.
 Huck’s locking mechanism has been engineered into the rivet to eliminate tooling and operator error.

 Structural Rivets Types

-There is predominately three type of structural rivets.
+There are predominately three type of structural rivets:

-Huck rivet, Magna-Lok, Huckloc, Monobolt; (Broadening of the body, multi-grip range along with great strength)
+1. Huck rivet Magna-Lok, Monobolt; (Broadening of the body, wide material grip range along with great strength)

-Allok Rivets, Huck Rivet MB, Hemlok, BOM; (Compression & Bulging, limited material grip range along with greater strength than body broadening)
+2. Allok Rivets, Huck Rivet MB, Hemlok, BOM; (Compresses & bulges, limited material grip range along with greater strength than body broadening)

-Bulb-Tite, Tri-Bulb (Compresses and splits into a propeller shape blind–side anchor, multi-grip range along with okay strength)
+3. Bulb-Tite, Tri-Bulb (Folds and splits into a propeller shape blind–side anchor, multi-grip range along with okay strength)